basetenlabs/truss/docs/create/mlflow.md

-# Create a Truss of an MLFlow model
+# Create a Truss of an MLflow model

-[MLFlow](https://mlflow.org/) is a supported framework on Truss.
-To package an MLFlow model, follow the steps below or run [this Google Colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/mlflow_example.ipynb).
+[MLflow](https://mlflow.org/) is a supported framework on Truss.
+To package an MLflow model, follow the steps below or run [this Google Colab notebook](https://colab.research.google.com/github/basetenlabs/truss/blob/main/docs/notebooks/mlflow_example.ipynb).

 ### Install packages